The Best Festivities to Get You in the Holiday Spirit Across Canada

 Find it: 3977 Portage Ave., Red River Exhibition Park, canadinns.com

 The low-down: Is it even Christmas without holiday lights?
 The answer is a hard no. Canad Inns and the River Exhibition Park get us because they came through with a scenic, comfortable drive-through light display that consists of one million lights (yes, you heard us right).
-Enjoy over 25 different themed areas from the heated oasis of your car because ain’t no body got time exposing yourself to the harsh sub zero temps.
+Enjoy over 26 different themed areas from the heated oasis of your car because ain’t nobody got time exposing yourself to the harsh subzero temps.

 Times: All week, 6 p.m. to 10 p.m.